pixelsnob/pixelsnob-site/index.md

 ## Recent Articles

-- <a href="../articles/carmelas-crappy-creepy-bigoted-nextdoor-posts">Nextdoor: A Reeking, Online Cesspool of Bullies, Trolls, and Vigiliantes</a>
+- <a href="../articles/carmelas-crappy-creepy-bigoted-nextdoor-posts">Nextdoor: Reeking, Online Cesspool of Bullies, Trolls, and Vigiliantes</a>

 ## Work Samples